 Finding Inspiration in Kitchen Creativity

-Karen Page’s new book Kitchen Creativity: Unlocking Culinary Genius—with Wisdom, Inspiration, and Ideas from the World’s Most Creative Chefs has come to my rescue.
+Karen Page’s book Kitchen Creativity: Unlocking Culinary Genius—with Wisdom, Inspiration, and Ideas from the World's Most Creative Chefs has come to my rescue.
 This isn’t a cookbook, but it is a book about cooking with intuition and imagination, as well as flavor and technique.

 Kitchen Creativity is divided into two sections: “The Creative Process in the Kitchen” and “A World of Infinite Culinary Possibilities.”